Bell Rocket Belt: Design

 The rocket could carry a man over 9-m-high obstacles and reached a speed of 11 to 16 km/h.
 However, its flying time was limited to 20 seconds.
-A later advancement during the years 1995-2000 could not improve the flying time to any more than 30 seconds.
+A later advancement during the years 1995–2000 could not improve the flying time to any more than 30 seconds.

 Apart from the extremely limited working time, this rocket belt did not allow for a controlled landing should its drive fail, as it would operate at altitudes far too low for a parachute to function.
 This represents a substantial safety risk and differentiates the rocket belt from airplanes and helicopters, which can land safely without power by gliding or autorotation.

 Operating principle

-All existing rocket packs are based on the construction of the "Bell Rocket Belt" pack, developed in 1960-1969 by Wendell Moore.
+All existing rocket packs are based on the construction of the "Bell Rocket Belt" pack, developed from 1960 to 1969 by Wendell Moore.

 Moore's pack has two major parts: